Do Dogs Really Think We Are Dogs?

 Yet another incorrect recommendation, which came about from the observation of captive Wolf packs.
 The only reason that a dog will aggressively pin another dog down on its side or over on its back is to kill it.
 By forcing an animal to submit in this way will make them think you are going to kill it.

-What really happens, the submissive dog will offer itself to the more dominant animal and roll over allowing itself to be ritualistically held.
-Not as rank reduction suggests, which is force them into that submissive position.
+What really happens is the submissive dog will offer itself to the more dominant animal and will roll over, allowing itself to be ritualistically held.
+Not as rank reduction suggests, which is to force them into that submissive position.

 The problem I see with the people who advocate either the Alpha roll, or rank reduction programs for all behavioural problems.
 They either do not understand, or they choose to ignore the fact that behavioural problems in dogs is caused by numerous factors.
 Those factors include genetics, poor socialisation, and both physical and mental illness.

 In reality pack dynamics only involves approximately 5% of the cases I treat.
 The proponents of rank reduction would have us believe that pack dynamics is the answer to each and every behavioural abnormality, If only it were that simple.

 Scientists and biologists no longer use the term Alpha they tend to use the word “breeders" to describe the leaders of the pack.

 These breeders may constitute a number of males and females in each group or pack which can produce offspring.